stanyx/devsh/index.md

 ## DevSH
+Not Production ready
+Work in progress...
-User friendly and super flexible command line interface (CLI) for programmers

-Works on Windows 10 And Linux
+User friendly and super flexible command line interface (CLI) for programmers Works on Windows 10 And Linux!

+Can't memorize all git, bash, docker commands?
+DevSH contains minimal set of useful commands.
+Enter help to show all commands.

+Execute mathematic functions, SQL expression, send HTTP request

+Stop wasting your time.
+Try it!)

 ### Features

 - Create new project with boilerplate structure for modern languages
 - Git powered version management with friendly commands
-- Docker powered container database management
+- Run popular databases in Docker and experiment with it
+- Create, Edit and Save text files
 - Archive
 - Backup
 - More to come...